Art History Undergraduate Awards, Prizes, Scholarships

 The Department of Art and Art History coordinates a Selection Committee that will select finalists for interviews.
 The best candidates are those who indicate their interest in an independent study project that is tied to their personal and career aspirations.
 Motivation for travel-study as a learning experience and excitement about the project are also significant factors.
 Strong consideration will be given to candidates whose university records demonstrate academic rigor.
 Projects should be well-considered and researched for feasibility and cost factors.
 The Selection Committee will also take into consideration a student’s financial needs to pursue the project.

-Application forms are available in the Department of Art and Art History Office, Hanes Art Center 101, or in the Undergraduate Policies, Procedures, and Resources section of the Department of Art and Art History web site.
+Application forms are available in the Undergraduate Policies, Procedures, and Resources section of the Department of Art and Art History web site.

 This fund supports both Studio Art and Art History undergraduate student research in the Department of Art and Art History.
 Research is broadly defined, and students may apply for funds to subsidize individual research or special group research projects that fall outside routine class work.
 This can include things like purchase of materials, travel to conferences or research sites, support for group or individual exhibitions, including rentals of exhibition spaces.
 Proposals may be submitted by individual Studio Art or Art History majors or official undergraduate student groups in the Department of Art and Art History.
 In general, to be considered for funding, projects are typically extracurricular, or beyond what might be normally expected for a class assignment.
 Projects might be exceptional in their scale and should have potential for lasting impact.
 Applicants must provide some explanation of their need.
 Petitions for funding are reviewed by the Undergraduate committees in Studio Art and Art History.
 Studio Art and Art History majors apply directly to the Director of Undergraduate Studies in their area.
 In addition, faculty can apply for Pearman funds to enable special projects associated with a class such as field trips or subvention for speakers if such projects relate directly to student-generated research.
 This relationship must be clearly articulated in the application.
 Applications are ongoing, and awards typically range from $100-$500, depending on available funds and demand.
 The fund was established by a generous donation of Herbert Brown Mayo in memory of his aunt, Beatrice B. Pearman.Download Application